zizitizi/my-devops-Roadmap/Docker/S17dockerstack.md

 1- nfs server just for storage no added program (1core- 1gig- more than 1TB) . unvisible to others in network. just for storage for masters(swarm or k8s or other orchestrator)

-2- a node for HAproxy to lb to masters
+2- a node for HAproxy to lb to masters - hubswitch role

 3- 3 master that is worker too. there is nfs client (nfs-common installed)

 4- other node unlimited is worker

+practice1 - config haproxy. ip float to 3 other masters? (config in approx. 10 line)

+practice2 - create 5 vm and one for nfs (1core-1g) one for haproxy(1core - 1gig) 3 for masters and worker (1core 2 gig or 2core 2 gig)